 Lightroom is my editing software of choice.
-I always get questions on how I edit my photos, so I am starting a monthly Lightroom Tutorial series where I will show you how I edit a photo.
+I always get questions on how I edit my photos, so I decided to write this post to show you how I edit a photo.
 I’m not big on doing a whole lot to my photos, and I’m no expert.
 BUT I’ve picked up a few tips and tricks that I want to share.

 So.
 This month, I took this photo:

 I took this photo on a cloudy day in my dining room.

 It was underexposed, the white balance was off, and just….boring.